epigen/atacseq_pipeline/README.md

 All software/package dependencies are installed and managed automatically via Snakemake and conda.

 # Configuration
 You need 2 configuration files and 2 annotation files to run the complete workflow from A to Z. You can use the provided examples as starting point.
 Always use absolute paths.
+If in doubt try the default values.
 - pipeline configuration (conifg/pipeline_config.yaml): one off set up in your environment
     - before execution edit the path to your project configuration (project_config)
-    - if you are a [CeMMie](https://cemm.at/) you can just take the provided file and edi the project_config path
+    - if you are a [CeMMie](https://cemm.at/) you can just take the provided file and only edit the project_config path
 - project configuration (project_config): different for every project/dataset
 - sample annotation (sample_annotation): technical unit annotation for processing
 - sample metadata (sample_metadata): metadata used in downstream analysis steps and for visualization

-detailed specifications can be found in the appendix below
+detailed specifications can be found in the appendix below.

 # Execution
 ## 1. Change working directory & activate conda environment